 Nature & Conservation

-The chalk grasslands and woodlands found along the Trail are home to many special plants and animals.
+The chalk grasslands and woodlands found along the Icknield Way in Bedfordshire are home to many special plants and animals.
 Places like Barton Hills, Dunstable Downs, Sharpenhoe Clappers and Sundon Hills are great places to stop and admire your surroundings and at the right times of year, you’ll find Cowslips, Pasque Flowers and a variety of orchids.
-Bedfordshire is also home to Lapwings, Skylarks and Fieldfares, birds that are quite rare in other parts of the country.
+Bedfordshire is also home to Red Kites, Lapwings, Skylarks and Fieldfares, birds that are quite rare in other parts of the country.
 Dormice and Badgers also live along the Trail, but you’ll need a sharp pair of eyes to spot them!
 Something much easier to see are the butterflies that love the chalkland plants.
 Through the spring and the summer you will see Brimstones, Commas, Chalkhill Blues and many others.

-This part of the route is within the Chiltern Hills Area of Outstanding Natural Beauty (AONB) which has some of the finest landscape in England, offering excellent opportunities for walking, riding or cycling at any time of year.
+The Bedfordshire and Buckinghamshire part of the route is within the Chiltern Hills Area of Outstanding Natural Beauty (AONB) which has some of the finest landscape in England, offering excellent opportunities for walking, riding or cycling at any time of year.
 The AONB covers 383 sq. km of the chalk ridge that runs across southern England.
 It is an area well known for rolling hills, with magnificent views to the north from the ridge where the chalk drops away sharply, while the dip slope, with its valleys and chalk streams, runs gently down towards the Thames basin in the south.
 The landscape, cloaked in beechwoods and ancient hedgerows, also has a wealth of prehistoric features and sites rich in wildlife of all sorts.
 There are many picturesque villages with traditional brick and flint cottages, farms and medieval churches and ancient routes like the Ridgeway and Icknield Way as well as newer ones like the Chiltern Way cycling route.